BriGuy451/Markdown-Notes-Collection/infrastructure/containerization/docker.md

 At a high level, hypervisors perform hardware virtualization — they carve up physical hardware resources into virtual versions called VMs.
 On the other hand, containers perform OS virtualization — they carve OS resources into virtual versions called containers.

-Containers are designed to be immutable objects and it’s not a good practice to write data to them.
-For these reasons, Docker provides volumes that exist separately from the container, but can be mounted into the container at runtime.
+Containers are designed to be immutable.
+This is just a buzzword that means read-only — it’s a best practice not to change the configuration of a container after it’s deployed.
+If something breaks or you need to change something, you should create a new container with the fixes/updates and deploy it in place of the old container.
+You shouldn’t log into a running container and make configuration changes.
+Docker provides volumes that exist separately from the container, but can be mounted into the container at runtime.
 You can stop, start, pause, and restart a container as many times as you want.
 It’s not until you explicitly delete a container that you run a chance of losing its data.
 Even then, if you’re storing data outside the container in a volume, that data’s going to persist even after the container has gone.

 It’s often a good idea to run containers with a restart policy.
 This is a form of self-healing that enables Docker to automatically restart them after certain events or failures have occurred.